 Working women have had an interesting relationship with careers in computer science (CS) and information technology (IT) over the last 50 years.
-The field was dominated by men; then from the 1970s to the mid-1980s, there was a steady increase in women entering the field, then a leveling off, and then a decline.
-With computer and information technology occupations projected to grow faster than the average growth of all occupations through 2029, there are many opportunities for both men and women.*
+The field was dominated by men; then from the 1970s to the mid-1980s, there was a steady increase in women in computing, then a leveling off, and then a decline, according to NPR.
+With computer and information technology occupations continuing to grow, there are many opportunities for both men and women in computer technology.

 This article reviews the history of women in computer science, current opportunities for women, and resources to help women explore and grow in computer science fields.